conbench/conbench/README.md

 iterating on performance improvements or to guard against regressions.

-Conbench includes a runner which can be used as a stand-alone library for traditional benchmark authoring.
+Conbench includes a runner which can be used as a stand-alone library for traditional macro benchmark authoring.
 The runner will time a unit of work (or measure throughput), collect machine information that may be relevant for hardware specific optimizations, and return JSON formatted results.